Jeonghyun109/NAVER-FE-SSR/README.md

-# KAIST-FE-SSR
+# NAVER-FE-SSR
-repository for KAIST-FE-SSR
+repository for NAVER-FE-SSR